YunoHost-Apps/shiori_ynh/doc/POST_INSTALL.md

 The default account is `shiori` with password `gopher`.
-It is removed once another 'owner' account is created.
+Please manually remove it after you create your own account.